 Are seeing slow performance or frequent timeouts (e.g. errors like “execution canceled”) when using FastMaint with an external SQL Server database?
-Here are a few causes we have seen at customer locations.
+Here are a few reasons we have seen at customer locations:

-1. Open the database in SQL Server Management Studio.
-Check that the database recovery mode is Simple (the default SQL Server setting).
-Other modes can generate ever growing log files that finally fill up all the disk space on the server unless someone truncates the logs regularly.
+a) Open the database in SQL Server Management Studio.
+Make sure that the database recovery mode is Simple (the default SQL Server setting).
+Other modes can generate ever-growing log files that finally fill up all the disk space on the server unless someone truncates the logs regularly.